 We are a collective of designers, urbanists, and energy geeks working together to design a sustainable future.
 We believe that the built environment can accelerate the clean energy transition and help stop carbon emissions.
-The key is to create healthy, zero-carbon buildings at scale, and Passivhaus design provides a science-proven way to do it.
-That is why we train our entire staff in Passivhaus design.
-We now have more certified Passivhaus designers and consultants than any firm in the western hemisphere.
+The key is to create healthy, zero-carbon buildings at scale, and Passive House design provides a science-proven way to do it.
+That is why we train our entire staff in Passive House design.

 Alec joined NK with two years of architecture experience.
 His work focuses on sustainable, community-based participatory design, and open source architecture.

 He graduated from the University of Cincinnati with a master’s degree in architecture and earned a Bachelor’s of Arts degree in Asian studies from the University of Puget Sound.
 His graduate thesis on open source architecture was recognized with the university’s Distinguished Research Award.

 Outside of the office, Alec volunteers his time to Sawhorse Revolution assisting local high school students in the design and building of microhouses for the homeless encampments of Seattle.
 He also volunteers with Plan Común developing urban strategies that challenge established norms.

 Alyssa joined NK’s Pittsburgh office in 2016 with a passion for sustainable urban renewal and self-sustaining buildings.
 She brings 4 years of experience in designing multi-family, hospitality and commercial projects, including working as the interior designer on several renovation projects.

 Alyssa received her Bachelors of Science from Ohio State University and is an active volunteer for Habitat for Humanity, as well as Pittsburgh’s Future City competitions, where she works with middle school students who reimagine an alternate city focused on sustainability.